Resilience basins of complex systems: an application to prosumer impacts on power grids: Results

 Two interesting characteristics of these sigmoid curves are the saturation point, which indicates the minimum budget necessary to achieve maximal resilience, and the turning point, indicating the point of maximal relative budget efficiency.
-The line budget factor necessary to achieve the maximum resilience value $R=1$ lies at $\phi_L \approx 100$ and the turning point of the sigmoid is located at $\phi_L \approx 1$.
-For batteries, the budget factor necessary for maximal resilience ($R\approx 0.7$) is $\phi_B \approx 100$, while the sigmoid has its turning point at $\phi_B \approx 10$.\\
+The line budget necessary to achieve the maximum resilience value $R=1$ lies at $\phi_L \approx 100$ and the turning point of the sigmoid is located at $\phi_L \approx 1$.
+For batteries, the budget necessary for maximal resilience ($R\approx 0.7$) is $\phi_B \approx 100$, while the sigmoid has its turning point at $\phi_B \approx 10$.\\

-The secondary parameters ($\varepsilon$ and $\lambda$) both generally produce higher resilience at higher values, which can be seen in figures \ref{line_secondary_plot} and \ref{battery_secondary_plot}.
-In fact, their maximum values of $\varepsilon = 0$ and $\lambda = 1$, which correspond to the most simple response strategies (uniform line upgrades and complete elimination of fluctuations, respectively), are relatively safe choices, resulting in almost optimal resilience values across the range of bu.
-However, for most budget factor values, optimal resilience $R$ is achieved with secondary parameters below their maximum:
+The secondary parameters ($\varepsilon$ and $\lambda$) both generally produce higher resilience at higher values, which can be seen in Figs. \ref{line_secondary_plot} and \ref{battery_secondary_plot}.
+In fact, their maximum values of $\varepsilon = 0$ and $\lambda = 1$, which correspond to the most simple response strategies (uniform line upgrades and complete elimination of fluctuations, respectively), are relatively safe choices, resulting in almost optimal resilience values across the range of budgets.
+However, for most budget values, optimal resilience $R$ is achieved with secondary parameters below their maximum:

 With line upgrades, the optimum shifts from $\varepsilon \leq -3$ at low budget values to $\varepsilon = -2$ at $\phi_L = 1$ and then seems to settle at $\varepsilon = -1.5$ for $\phi_L \geq 3$.
-At very low budget values ($\phi_L \leq 0.03$), the height of the optimum vanishes compared to what seems to be random noise, and at very high budgets ($\phi_L \gtrsim 30$) the optimum becomes less sharp such that a broader range of exponents can produce full resilience.
-This budget dependency of the optimal exponent value is illustrated in figure \ref{line_optimal}.
-Additionally, illustrations of the distance-dependent weights of the line upgrades for some values of $\varepsilon$ can be found in figure \ref{line_optimal_illustration}.
+At very low budget values ($\phi_L \leq 0.03$), the height of the optimum vanishes compared to what seems to be random noise, and at very high budgets ($\phi_L \gtrsim 30$) the optimum becomes less sharp such that a broader range of allocation parameters can produce full resilience.
+This budget dependency of the optimal allocation parameter is illustrated in Fig. \ref{line_optimal}.
+Additionally, illustrations of the distance-dependent weights of the line upgrades for some values of $\varepsilon$ can be found in Fig. \ref{line_optimal_illustration}.